yo2man0929/flentd-demo/1-stdout/README.md

 </match>
 ```

-Then, we need to create a customized `fluentd` container with our config file.
+Then, a customized `fluentd` image should be created with our config file.

 ```dockerfile
 FROM fluent/fluentd:latest